Sind sparrow: Behaviour

 The Sind sparrow is gregarious, generally forming small groups of four to six birds while feeding.
 It tends to breed in loose colonies of a few pairs, and non-breeding birds may gather to roost in acacias or tamarisks near water.
 During winter, the non-breeding season, it forms larger flocks of as many as 30 birds, and joins flocks with other seed-eating birds, such as house sparrows and red avadavats.
 The Sind sparrow feeds mainly on the seeds of grasses and other plants such as Polygonum plebeium.
 It may also forage for insects such as caterpillars, especially to feed nestlings.
 Flocks forage on flats alongside rivers, flying into nearby bushes and continuing to forage when disturbed.

-Nesting occurs during a period of several months between April to September, the timing depending on rainfall, during which two clutches are raised by most pairs.
+Nesting occurs during a period of several months between April and September, the timing depending on rainfall, during which two clutches are raised by most pairs.
 Sind sparrows build nests in the upper branches of thorny trees or the ends of thin branches hanging over water.
 The nest is an untidy dome of grass and other plant matter, such as tamarisk twigs, roots, and reeds, with a diameter of about 9 to 18 cm.
 The nest has an entrance located higher up on the sides, is somewhat flat on top, and is lined with softer plant material and feathers.
 The birds may sometimes build below the nests of egrets or extend the nest of a baya weaver or Indian pied myna.
 Both the male and female take part in nest building and incubation.
 Clutches typically contain three to five eggs.
 Scrope Doig described the eggs as being markedly smaller than the house sparrow's, measuring 0.7 × 0.5 in (1.3 × 1.8 cm) and similarly greenish or greyish with highly variable blotches, striations, and other markings.